rmetzler/HPI-IP-OAuth/README.md

 Our Model needs to save OAuth tokens to the database that are associated with the real email address and the temporary valid email address.
 This is what our modelclass ... in ... .py does.

-When an user can clicks on the "login with HPIIP" at the service application website he will redirected to the HPI IP where he can login and grant access to the service.
-He then will be redirected back to the application and can complete the setup.
-The service can now access the restricted ressources in behalf of the user.
+When an user clicks on the "login with HPIIP" at the service application website he will be redirected to the HPI IP where he can login and grant access to the service.
+After granting access he then will be redirected back to the application and can complete the setup.
+The service is now able to access the restricted ressources in behalf of the user.

 We can configure a cron job that will call a specific method recurrently every 10 minutes to set up a new temporary email address and use the API of the HPI IP to store it as configured by the user.